 On our registration forms, we also provide you with the possibility to instruct us to inform you on similar events.
 If you do so, we will store the data you provide in order to send you information on similar events in the future.
 The processing is based on Art.
 6 par.
-1 lit. b) GDPR.
+1 lit. (b) GDPR.
 We will delete your data when you instruct us by email that you no longer wish to receive information on similar events.

 The ICI Berlin offers a newsletter subscription service.
 The ICI Newsletter will keep you informed about our events and announcements, including fellowships.
 The newsletter subscription only requires your email address, which we only use for sending you the newsletter.
 The processing is based on your consent (Art.
 6 par.
-1 lit. a) GDPR).
+1 lit. [a] GDPR).

 In order to subscribe to the newsletter you need to follow a so-called double opt-in procedure.
-This means that after your registration we will send you an e-mail to the specified email address in which we ask you to confirm that you would like to receive the newsletter.
+This means that after your registration we will send you an email to the specified email address in which we ask you to confirm that you would like to receive the newsletter.
 In addition to your email address, we store the times and IP addresses of registration and confirmation.
 You will not be subscribed until you confirm your registration, and the data from unconfirmed registrations will be deleted in a routine operation performed on a quarterly basis.
 The purpose of this procedure is to avoid misuse of your personal data, to clarify, if necessary, the possible misuse of your personal data, and to be able to prove your subscription.

-You can cancel your subscription at any time by clicking the unsubscribe link provided at the end of every newsletter or by writing to email@example.com.
-If you use the unsubscribe link, you will be immediately removed from the newsletter distribution and your email will be erased from our database through a routine operation performed on a quarterly basis.
+You can cancel your subscription at any time by clicking the unsubscribe link provided at the end of every newsletter or by writing to firstname.lastname@example.org.
+If you use the unsubscribe link, you will be immediately removed from the newsletter distribution and your email address will be erased from our database through a routine operation performed on a quarterly basis.
 If you unsubscribe via email, unsubscription and deletion will be performed without undue delay, usually within two weeks.